Please enable JavaScript

 Glycolic acid: how to incorporate it into your skincare routine?

-As an exfoliant, glycolic acid poses a risk of drying out the skin.
-To counteract this effect, apply a moisturizing cream suited to your skin type after using a glycolic acid treatment.
-Exfoliation also increases the skin’s vulnerability to external stressors, particularly UV radiation.
-For this reason, glycolic acid is best used preferably in the evening, when cellular regeneration peaks.
-In the morning, it is essential to apply a sunscreen with a broad-spectrum SPF of at least 30, regardless of weather conditions.
-Without it, the skin will redden more quickly and the risk of sunburn will be higher.
+As an exfoliant, glycolic acid poses a risk of drying the skin.
+To counteract this effect, apply a moisturizing cream suited to your skin type after application.
+Exfoliation also makes the skin more vulnerable to external aggressors, particularly UV radiation.
+For this reason, the glycolic acid is used preferably in the evening, when cellular regeneration peaks.
+In the morning, it is essential to apply a sun protection of broad-spectrum SPF 30 or higher, regardless of weather.
+Without it, the skin will redden more quickly and the risk of sunburn will be greater.

-It is also advisable to start with a low concentration (≈ 5%) and gradually increase it based on your skin’s tolerance.
-It is best to introduce glycolic acid slowly to prevent redness or irritation.
-Similarly, avoid combining multiple irritating actives on the same day, such as other AHAs or retinoids, to reduce the risk of sensitivity.
+It is also advisable tostart with a low concentration (≈ 5%) and gradually increase based on your skin’s tolerance.
+It’s best to introduce glycolic acid gently to avoid redness or irritation.
+Along the same lines, avoid combining multiple irritating active ingredients on the same day, such as other AHAs or retinoids, to minimize the risk of sensitivity.

-When it comes to formulation, anything is possible: you can choose a light, leave-on serum if you’re seeking rapid penetration and a progressive effect.
-Creams containing glycolic acid, on the other hand, are particularly suitable for more sensitive skin, since the inclusion of emollient agents helps reduce the active ingredient’s potential irritancy.
-In general, it’s also advisable to favor formulas that combine glycolic acid with soothing or hydrating actives, such as hyaluronic acid or bisabolol, to benefit from exfoliation while minimizing side effects.
-Finally, higher-concentration masks or peels should be reserved for occasional use, no more than once or twice a week.
+In terms of formulation, anything is possible.
+You can opt for a lightweight leave-on serum if you’re seeking fast penetration and a gradual effect.
+Creams containing glycolic acid are particularly suitable for more sensitive skin, since the inclusion of emollients helps mitigate the active’s potential irritancy.
+Generally, it’s advised to favor formulas that combine glycolic acid with soothing or hydrating ingredients, such as hyaluronic acid or bisabolol, to enjoy exfoliation while minimizing side effects.
+Finally, masks or peels with higher concentrations should be reserved for occasional use, at most one to two times per week.

 How should Typology products containing glycolic acid be used?